bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/ht-seq/module7_lab.md

 ![data](http://bioinformatics-ca.github.io/2016_workshops/ht-seq/img/Galaxy_Load_data.png)

-When the data is loaded and/or a task has finished to run the file created is green.
+When the data is loaded and/or a task has finished to run, the file created is green.
 Grey indicates that the task is queueing, yellow that the task is beeing processed and red that an error occurred.
 For example after loading the data, you should see the following in the history column on the right

 File check: